-6.2.3.
 Direct Employee Cost are employee costs, which can be assigned to a cost object in an economically feasible way.

-Example :

-The cost of wages of those workers who are readily identified or linked with a cost centre or cost object, including the fringe benefits like provident fund contribution, gratuity, ESI, overtime, incentives, bonus, ex-gratia, leave encashment and wages for holidays and idle time.
+Example: Cost of wages of those workers who are readily identified or linked with a cost center or cost object, including the fringe benefits like provident fund contribution, gratuity, ESI, overtime, incentives, bonus, ex-gratia, leave encashment and wages for holidays and idle time.

-6.2.4.
 Direct Expenses are expenses, which can be assigned to a cost object.

-- Expenses for special moulds required in a particular cost centre - Hiring charges for tools and equipments for a cost centre - Royalties in connection to a product

-• Job processing charges
+Examples: Expenses for special molds required in a particular cost center, Hiring charges for tools and equipment for a cost center, Royalties in connection to a product, Job processing charges

-6.2.5.
 Indirect Material Costs are cost of materials, which cannot be directly assigned to a particular cost object in an economically feasible way.

-- Consumable spares and parts

-- Lubricants

-- Cost of computer stationary for administrative function
+Examples: Consumable spares and parts, Lubricants, Cost of computer stationary for administrative function

-6.2.6.
 Indirect Employee costs are employee costs, which cannot be directly assigned to a particular cost object in an economically feasible way.

-- Salaries of security staff

-- Operating manager's salary
+Examples: Salaries of security staff, Operating manager's salary

-- 6.2.7.
 Indirect Expenses are expenses, which cannot be directly assigned to a particular cost object in an economically feasible way.
+Examples: Insurance, Rates and Taxes